pdugas/MediaWiki-SVN/README.md

 ### TODO LIST
 * Add . and .. to the directory listing.
 * Only publicly accessible repositories accessed via HTTP/HTTPS are currently supported.
 Not sure if we want to change that due to potential security risks.
+* An error is thrown in the PHP/Apache log when generating a directory listing where the parent directory is the top of the repository.
+Want to see if we can head that off some how.

 ### AUTHORS
 * Paul Dugas <paul@dugas.cc>